projectsbyif/openapis/pages/scenario-2-managing-utility-bills-in-a-shared-household.md

 We learned that although people in shared houses use digital tools to help manage their bills - for example though the use of messenger apps - the experience is sub-optimal.

+### All the bills in one place

+The prospect of being able to see and manage all your bills in one place, was well received by nearly everyone we spoke too.
+Some people saying they would feel more in control, by seeing how much they need to pay and how much they were using.

+A couple of participants said they would be nervous about so much utilities data about them being available from their phone or single service like Bills Box.

+### Shared billing

+Most people talk about the burden of shared bills.
+How currently they struggle to know who's paid what or to fix anything, unless they're the 'named' person with the utility company.

+The potential to share rights and responsibilities for bills and other shared data, nearly everyone found to be a empowering prospect.
+There was even excitement about it being easy to be recognised as a group by utility companies, acknowledging different living situations many people have.

+### Moving house

+Nearly each person we spoke was very positive about the idea they could move and transfer bills when moving house.
+How this would save all the time involved now, when cancelling and setting up billings from one property to the next.

+The concept was especially promising to the half dozen people we spoke to who rent; who move house more often and have some housemates leave, while others stay on.

 ## Potential design patterns from this prototype

 * [Authorising using a letter](/potential-design-patterns-for-open-apis-in-the-utilities-sector#authorisingusingaletter)